Checkout our new classifieds section & grab yourself a deal. Signup now to advertise for free

 Horse Jobs – Veterinarian

-Perhaps one of the most essential horse careers, and one that requires the most training to become.
+horse with horse vetPerhaps one of the most essential horse careers and one that requires the most training to become.
 A horse veterinarian is an important job which carries the (sometimes) heavy burden of responsibility and unexpected hours.

 This is a position which benefits from attention to detail, strength of character (and stature) and a love of the outdoors.
 Horse doctors have their fair share of sad, scary, disgusting, painful and rewarding moments in the course of their daily work.

-Required schooling & certification, A superb relationship with the equine animal, and the ability to remain calm and organized under pressure are essentials for anyone persuing a career in equine veterinary medicine.
+Required schooling & certification, a superb relationship with the equine animal and the ability to remain calm and organized under pressure are essentials for anyone persuing a career in equine veterinary medicine.

 Job Description